mitchell-dawson/mining_faces/citations_for_fig1.md

-# Citations for Fig. 1
+# Citations for images used in Figure 1

 <p align="center">
 	<img src="PosNegFinal-min.jpg" width="500" height="500">